 Nosler Ballistic Tip Ammo: Ballistic Tip Bullets Explained

 The Ballistic Tip is Nosler’s trademark name for their line of hunting ammunition – which is a hollow point with the front cavity filled with a hard plastic polymer, creating an extremely aerodynamic bullet shape.
-When this bullet impacts a target, the tip is driven toward the rear of the bullet, resulting in a very uniform expansion or fragmentation or both, depending on the exact line of ammo in question.
+When impacting a target, the bullet tip is driven toward the rear of the bullet, resulting in a very uniform expansion or fragmentation or both, depending on the exact line of ammo in question.
 The Ballistic Tip line is almost entirely made for hunting rifles, though there are a few exceptions out there for pistols and muzzleloaders.

 As of 2013, the Ballistic Tip line from Nosler includes: Ballistic Tip Hunting, Ballistic Tip Varmint, Ballistic Tip Lead Free, Ballistic Tip Muzzleloader and Silvertip.
 You can technically include the AccuBond line in with these, but it has a very specific use for thicker-skinned animals.
 These all have very similar features, however.